swiftlang/swift-evolution/proposals/NNNN-tilde-sendable.md

 * **Experimental Feature Flag**: `TildeSendable`
 * **Review**: [pitch](https://forums.swift.org/t/pitch-sendable-conformance-for-suppressing-sendable-inference/83288)

-## Introduction
+## Summary of changes

-This proposal introduces `~Sendable` conformance syntax to explicitly suppress a conformance to `Sendable`, which would prevent automatic `Sendable` inference on types, and provide an alternative way to mark types as non-Sendable without inheritance impact.
+Introduces `~Sendable` conformance syntax to explicitly suppress a conformance to `Sendable`, which would prevent automatic `Sendable` inference on types, and provide an alternative way to mark types as non-`Sendable` without inheritance impact.

 ## Motivation